-- .
-Creation of the regional snowmobile trail connecting Oswego, Mexico and Pulaski. - .
-Use of the regional trail right-of-way for a walking and cross-country skiing as well as snowmobiling. - .
-Provision of a multi-use trail connecting the Town of Mexico Community Park with the regional trail. - · Provision of additional trails at the Town of Mexico Community Park for walking, cross-country skiing, or biking. - .
-Construction of a sidewalk or cinder trail from the Village of Mexico to the Town of Mexico Community Park. - Creation of more opportunities for safe walking routes along existing roadways in rural areas, perhaps by creating wider shoulders and/or mowed areas. - .
-Identification of a network of roadways around the Town for biking or walking that would constitute a Town trail system, and that would connect to the Seaway Trail bike route.
+- Creation of the regional snowmobile trail connecting Oswego, Mexico, and Pulaski. - Use of the regional trail right-of-way for a walking and cross-country skiing as well as snowmobiling. - Provision of a multi-use trail connecting the Town of Mexico Community Park for walking, cross country skiing, or biking. - Construction of a sidewalk or cinder trail for the Village of Mexico to the Town of Mexico Community Park. - Creation of more opportunities for safe walking routes along existing roadways in rural areas, perhaps in creating wader shoulders and/or mowed areas. - Identification of a network of roadways around the Town for biking or walking that would constitute a Town trail system, and that would connect to the Seaway Trail bike route.